fbpx

-Our Dog Assisted Therapy program is one of very few offered in Western Australia.
-The 8 sessions are delivered out of our Victoria Park therapy rooms with a northern hub opening soon.
-The program has been designed to help children achieve their therapy goals across a number of areas including social participation, emotional regulation, gross and fine motor skills development, communications skills, pretend play, turn taking and self-care.
+The occupational therapy program has been designed to help children achieve their therapy goals across several areas including social participation, emotional regulation, gross and fine motor skills development, communications skills, pretend play, turn taking and self-care.

 Who can benefit?